 With Group companies and business sites worldwide, and materials/parts sourced from a significant number of business partners, reducing CO2 emissions accompanying logistics and transportation activities is a priority for the Fujitsu Group.

-The Group is working toward lowering environmental impact throughout the supply chain, such as displaying copies of the Fujitsu Group Green Logistics Procurement Directions, to strengthen our partnerships.
-Lastly, as an initiative in our overall distribution process, the Group is devoting effort to the 3Rs (Reduce, Reuse, Recycle) in packaging products and materials/parts.
+The Fujitsu Group has worked toward its targets for reducing CO2 emissions from domestic transport.
+Since the establishment of our Environmental Action Plan (Stage VII), we have expanded the scope of reductions to transport within regions overseas, as well as international transport.
+Stage VIII also drives more streamlined, efficient global logistics.
+The Group is working toward lowering the environmental impact of our logistics throughout the supply chain, for instance by distributing copies of the Fujitsu Group Green Logistics Procurement Directions to our business partners , to strengthen our partnerships and work toward our efforts together .
+Lastly, as an initiative in our overall distribution process, the Group is working toward the 3Rs (Reduce, Reuse, Recycle) in packaging products and materials/parts.

-FY 2017 Performance and Results
+FY 2018 Performance and Results

-Initiatives in FY 2017
+Initiatives in FY 2018

 Fujitsu Technology Solutions GmBH in Germany has been working to streamline their logistics, and are actively promoting a modal shift from air shipment to ocean shipments for international transport.
 Group companies in Japan have also switched from trucks to railways for transport between plants, and have succeeded in reducing their transport-related CO2 emissions.